 - An emphasis on Gospel-centrality for spiritual formation, theological understanding, and ministry practice

-- Students create a statement of faith rather than adopting the seminary’s doctrinal position
+- Create a statement of faith rather than adopting the seminary’s doctrinal position

 - Four semesters of Mentored Field Ministry, experiencing challenge and success in serving real people under the supervision of an seasoned ministry practitioner